 In Microsoft SQL Server, the database files are saved with MDF file extension.
 An MDF file stores a large amount of data and information in the form of tables and other file objects, such as views, stored procedures, triggers, indexes, keys, constraints, rules, etc. If a database is in an invalid state, you would have no problem regarding its accessibility.
 But if your file is invalid due to corruption, it becomes inaccessible, i.e. you can’t open it by any chance until unless you repair SQL database.

 One of the most common reasons behind database corruption is a collision with any 3rd party driver.
 MS SQL Server tool may collide with any other installed software and may harm the SQL Server database files.
-Other than this, virus attack or bug infection can also corrupt the files.
-A hardware fault in your system or a crash in your hard disk drive (HDD) may cause corruption in database files.
+Other than this, virus attack or bug infection can also corrupt the database files.
+A hardware fault in your system or a crash in hard disk drive (HDD) may cause corruption in database files.
 Or, sometimes human errors may also play an important role in corruption.
 A few of database users store their files in a compressed volume or folder for having more disk space.
-This may cause corruption in the database files and make them inaccessible or unsuitable.
-So it should be avoided to store SQL Server database files in compressed volumes or folders.
+This may cause corruption in the database files and make them inaccessible.
+So you must not store SQL Server database files in compressed volumes or folders.

 How to Repair SQL Database?